jimliddle/Clicks-keyboard-shortcuts/README.md

 # Clicks-keyboard-shortcuts
-Clicks Keyboard Shortcuts for the Motoroal Razr Ultra:
+Clicks Keyboard Shortcuts for the Motorola Razr Ultra:

 Physical keyboard with real shortcuts: